EARN YOUR FITNESS SAFETY "MANAGER" CERTIFICATION

 5. What does it mean to be a Certified Fitness Safety Manager (CFSM)?

-A CFSM has successfully completed the Fitness Law Academy’s CEC/CEU “self-study” course and has passed a practical examination involving the development of a risk management project.
-The CFSM has demonstrated certain competencies reflecting legal/risk management responsibilities of fitness facility and program managers.
-The CFSM should not be considered an “expert” in the law or risk management, unless he/she has completed advanced formal education (e.g., a law degree or completion of graduate classes covering the law, risk management, and business law) and 5-10 years of related professional experience.
+A CFSM has successfully completed the Fitness Law Academy’s CEC/CEU “self-study” course and has passed a practical examination involving the development of a legal/risk management project.
+The CFSM has demonstrated certain competencies reflecting legal/risk management.
+CFSMs should not be considered an “expert” in the law or risk management, unless they have completed advanced formal education (e.g., a law degree or completion of graduate classes covering the law, risk management, and business law), 5-10 years of related professional experience, and are competent.

 After successful completion of the certification practical examination, individuals will receive the following certificate.